West Footscray: Transport

-West Footscray has two railway stations; West Footscray and Tottenham.
+West Footscray has two railway stations on the Sunbury line; West Footscray and Tottenham.
 West Footscray was completely rebuilt and moved 200 metres west of the original station location as part of the Regional Rail Link, with the new station opening on 14 October 2013.
 As part of Metro Tunnel works, a third platform was built on the Cross Street side of the station to allow services to terminate.
 Work commenced in 2018 and was completed in 2020.

 Sport

 The suburb has two Australian Rules football clubs competing in the Western Region Football League, West Footscray Football Club and North Footscray Football Club.
 The Druids Cricket Club is also based in West Footscray, playing at Shorten Reserve.

 The Footscray United Soccer Club plays at Hansen Reserve.